shefing/payload-tools/packages/quickfilter/README.md

 - 🎯 **Context-aware navigation**: Users see the most relevant data immediately
 - ⏱️ **Time-saving**: No need to manually apply filters after navigation
 - 🧠 **Smart defaults**: Configure different default views for different collections
+- 🔄 **Consistent experience**: Both Nav and Dashboard components are aligned with default filters for all collections

 </details>